Undergraduate Admissions

 Excess Credit Hour Surcharge

 In 2009, the Florida Legislature implemented a new law (Section 1009.286, FS) to encourage students who enroll in a state university to complete the baccalaureate degree program as quickly and efficiently as possible.
-It established what is commonly referred to as an "Excess Credit Hour Surcharge" by charging an additional student payment to those students who do not complete the baccalaureate degree in a timely fashion.
+It established what is commonly referred to as an “Excess Credit Hour Surcharge” by charging an additional student payment to those students who do not complete the baccalaureate degree in a timely fashion.
 Accelerated coursework (AICE, AP, IB, CLEP, and dual enrollment) taken while in high school will not be considered in this hour count.
-To learn more about this surcharge, refer to https://registrar.fsu.edu/records/excess-hours.
+To learn more about this surcharge, please visit https://registrar.fsu.edu/records/excess-hours.

 Educator Preparation Programs